mcalla314/tkintertoy/docs/tutorial.rst

 GUI programming.
 To see all the widgets that Tkintertoy supports, run ttgallery.py.
 As always, looking at the code can be very instructive.

+As a result of the classes I have been teaching, I have created a series of narrated slideshows on YouTube as *Programming on Purpose with Python* which features how to use *Tkintertoy* to develop complete applications.
+Just search for *Mike Callahan* and *programming*.